aquasecurity/kube-hunter/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] I have added automated testing to cover this case.

 ## Notes
-Please mention if you have not ticked any of the above boxes.
+Please mention if you have not checked any of the above boxes.